-Is it possible that the descent of Christ to earth—to dwell as a partaker of flesh and blood—might have entailed an abiding submission to the Father, which, except for man’s sinfulness, otherwise would never have been?
+Is it possible that the descent of Christ to earth to dwell as a partaker of flesh and blood might have entailed an abiding submission to the Father, which otherwise would never have been except for man’s sinfulness?

-Could it be possible that Jesus, because of his overflowing love for humanity, chose to forever be identified with us in some way?
+Could it be possible that Jesus—because of his overflowing love for humanity—chose to forever be identified with us in some way?
 The very thought is breathtaking!

 C. F. Kling raised the question: “What are to be the relations of the glorified God-Man unto the people whom He has redeemed?
 That the